Hilzu/bootstrap-grid/README.md

 You have several choices:

-1. Download the `grid.css` or `grid.min.css` file and include it in your project.
+1. Download the `grid.css` or `grid.min.css` file from the `dist` folder and include it in your project.
 2. Install this package with npm and include/require `grid.css` or `grid.min.css` directly from
 `node_modules`.
 3. Any other way you can think of really.